brownhci/WebGazer/README.md

     npm install -g grunt-cli
     git clone https://github.com/brownhci/WebGazer.git
     npm install
-    # Run grunt to build the webgazer.js file in the build directory
+    # Run grunt to build the webgazer.js and webgazer.min.js file in the build directory
     grunt

+To use the webgazer script in the head of an HTML file add the `async` tag to ensure the clmtrackr does not collapse to a slower version

 ## Examples